NARPNet/NARPNet_NCS/README.md

 # NCS and Operator Macros for the NARPNet Digital Net

-Version 1.0.0 FINAL is expected in a month or so.
+Release 1.0.0-FINAL is out!
 You can [download the latest pre-release](https://github.com/NARPNet/NARPNet_NCS/releases/latest/).
 Look under Assets and ignore the source code zips.